CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

 1. In the Command Prompt, run the following command to get the list of pods that are running on your data controller.

-   > **Note**: Please make sure to replace the namespace name with your data controller namespace name which will be **arcdc**.
+   > **Note**: Please make sure to replace the namespace name with your data controller namespace name which will be **Arcdc**.

    ```BASH
    kubectl get pods -n <your namespace name>
    ```

 1. From the output of the above command, copy the pod name of the SQL MI instance from the output which will be in following format sqlinstancename-0.
-If you followed the same naming convention as in the instructions, the pod name will be **arcsql-0**.
+If you followed the same naming convention as in the instructions, the pod name will be **Arcsql-0**.

    > **Note**: Please copy the Pod Name for the next step.